Last Updated on June 24, 2022 by Laura Turner

 • Your plan.
 On regular inpatient floors, this should include a list of the patient’s medical problems, ordered by acuity, followed by your proposed plan for each.
 After going through each active medical problem, be sure to mention your choice for the patient’s diet and deep vein thrombosis prophylaxis, the patient’s stated code status, and the patient’s disposition (whether you think they need to remain in the hospital).
 In intensive care units, you can organize the patient’s medical problems by organ system to ensure that no stone is left unturned (if there are no active issues for an organ system, you may say so).

 Presenting Patients Who Have Been in the Hospital for Multiple Days

-After the initial presentation, subsequent presentations can be delivered via the SOAP format as follows:
+After the initial presentation, subsequent presentations can be delivered via SOAP note format as follows:

-• In the Subjective section, include details about any significant overnight events and any new complaints the patient has.
+- The Subjective section includes details about any significant overnight events and any new complaints the patient has.

 Presenting Patients in Different Specialties

 Before you present a patient, consider your audience.
 Every specialty presents patients differently.
 In general, surgical and OB/GYN presentations tend to be much quicker (2-3 minutes), while pediatric and family medicine presentations tend to be similar in length to internal medicine presentations.
 Tailor your presentations accordingly.